 Compressive strength test

-The compressive strength values are measured following methods and recommendations in API Recommended Practice 10B-2 / ISO 10426-2 section 7.
-The reference test temperature for plug cementing is the hole static temperature at the top of the cement plug.
+The compressive strength values are measured with the methods and recommendations in API Recommended Practice 10B-2 / ISO 10426-2 section 7.
+The reference test temperature for plug cementing is the static hole temperature at the top of the cement plug.

 Some Cement plug requirements for well abandonment